 There is no specific state funding for treatment courts either; although funds for public defenders, treatment, and other public services have been accessed by the treatment teams.
 Many treatment courts have been funded through federal startup grants and county funds and are reaching a point where they may need to request state funding.
-There is a treatment court coalition of programs across the state including family treatment courts that deal with child abuse and neglect or dependency cases, juvenile drug courts, tribal youth wellness courts, adult criminal drug court, and a mental health court (see page 20).
+There is a treatment court coalition of programs across the state including family treatment courts that deal with child abuse and neglect or dependency cases, juvenile drug courts, tribal youth wellness courts, adult criminal drug court, and a mental health court (see pages 29-31).
 The Montana Board of Crime Control is assisting the coalition and has applied for a federal statewide planning grant.

-Although there are no legislative proposals forthcoming from the coalition, the Judiciary, or the Committee at this time, there is great interest in and support for their efforts.
+Although there are no legislative proposals